RyanCCollins/Virtual-Tourist/README.md

 If the user selects a pin that already has a photo album then the Photo Album view should display the album and the New Collection button should be enabled.

+### Troubleshooting
+If for some reason, you run into issues installing, please see the [troubleshooting guide](https://guides.cocoapods.org/using/troubleshooting.html)